-- 8.1 As a first step, employees should normally raise concerns with their immediate manager, Assistant Director or Director.
+- As a first step, employees should normally raise concerns with their immediate manager or Director.
 This depends, however, on the seriousness and sensitivity of the issues involved and who is thought to be involved in the alleged wrongdoing or malpractice.
-For example, if an employee believes that the manager for their area of work is involved in the matter they intend to raise, or believes that the matter may not be dealt with properly, the concern may be raised directly with the relevant, Assistant Director, Director, the Chief Executive or the Monitoring Officer (the Head of Law). - 8.2 All concerns of a financial nature should be raised first with the Chief Finance Officer (the Head of Finance) or the Monitoring Officer (the Head of Law) or the Internal Auditor. - 8.3 Preferably concerns must be raised in writing without undue delay setting out the background and history of the concern, giving names, dates and places where possible, and the reason for the employee's particular concern.
+For example, if an employee believes that the manager for their area of work is involved in the matter they intend to raise, or believes that the matter may not be dealt with properly, the concern may be raised directly with the relevant Director (Ruth Marchington, Simon Malcolm or John Scott), the Chief Executive (Sarah Fowler) or the Monitoring Officer (the Head of Law, Andrea McCaskie). - 8.2 All concerns of a financial nature should be raised first with the Chief Finance Officer (the Head of Finance, Philip Naylor) or the Monitoring Officer (the Head of Law, Andrea McCaskie) or the Internal Auditor (Ian Moton, Veritau). - 8.3 Preferably concerns must be raised in writing without undue delay setting out the background and history of the concern, giving names, dates and places where possible, and the reason for the employee's particular concern.
 If an employee feels that they are not able to raise the concern in writing at this point they may personally raise the matter with the appropriate officer.
 However, at some stage the employee may be requested to put the concerns in writing although this may be done through the employee's representative.

-- 8.4 Employees can obtain advice and guidance on how matters of concern may be pursued from: - The Monitoring Officer (the Head of Law) - The Deputy Monitoring Officer (the Democratic Services Manager) in the absence of the Monitoring Officer (the Head of Law); - > The Chief Finance Officer (the Head of Finance); - The Head of Human Resources.
+- 8.4 Employees can obtain advice and guidance on how matters of concern may be pursued from: - The Monitoring Officer (the Head of Law) andrea.mccaskie@peakdistrict.gov.uk - 01629 816358 - The Deputy Monitoring Officer (the Democratic Services Manager) in the absence of the Monitoring Officer (the Head of Law); jason.spencer@peakdistrict.gov.uk 01629 816344 - ➤ The Chief Finance Officer (the Head of Finance); philip.naylor@peakdstrict.gov.uk - 01629 816366 - ➤ The Head of Human Resources. theresa.reid@peakdistrict.gov.uk - 01629 816283